How ePopSoft, maker of South Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU

 When developing this translation feature for the SayVoca Dictionary app, it was important to identify any bottlenecks that impeded performance or increased latency.
 To do this, we used the Furiosa Profiler as well as open-telemetry-based tools.

-Furiosa Profiler allows users to measure execution times of low level operations running on CPU and NPU as well as I/O between host and devices.
+Furiosa Profiler allows users to measure execution times of low level operations running on a CPU and a NPU, as well as I/O between host and devices.
 A recorded trace is generated in Perfetto proto trace format, and users can view the results in a web browser or the Perfetto UI.
 The following is a visualized example of a recorded trace.
 To optimize the latency, we tried to hide I/O times and increase the NPU's computation utilization.

 Trace visualization of the Furiosa Profiler.